jfrux/cfenv/README.md

 railoenv
 =====================
-This is a dead simple RAILO EXPRESS CFML DEVELOPMENT ENVIRONMENT for Mac OS X / Linux.
-Support for Windows may come soon but may be in a separate repository.
+Create a CFML dev environment with Railo in a flash!

 ### Installation